millburnai/aisecurity/.aisecurity/README.md

 ## Future location

 When implemented, it will be stored in a different location than the `aisecurity` package, most likely in `~/.aisecurity`.
+Additionally, the `models` directory will contain the .h5 files found [here](https://drive.google.com/open?id=1dlc_ewXtGftcZvZ7axusWcYfYyDj6kbM).